• All Sites:

 Bottom Line: Children of divorce make up a large portion of most Kids Ministries.
 Make the most of your ministry opportunities.

 Thank you to Cindy Pitts for contributing to this post.
-Cindy is the author of LifeWay’s “KidShare: What Do I Do Now?
+Cindy is the author of Lifeway’s “KidShare: What Do I Do Now?
 Helping Children Deal with Divorce”

-Sign Up for Our Newsletter
+Sign Up

-Get the Digital Magazine Get the Print Magazine
+Get the Print Magazine

-Subscribe to Blog via Email
+Subscribe to Blog

 Enter your email address to subscribe to this blog and receive notifications of new posts by email.